 From these and other observations, it is clear that the human body distributes nutrients for the growth and repair of muscles and bones to the parts of the body where they are needed.
 This makes sense since the contrary mechanism – to distribute scarce nutrients to parts of the body that are not used regularly – would make the survival of the organism less likely.
 Activities like walking, carrying things such as groceries, and doing manual labour stress the body and so help to maintain it in good working order – provided, of course, that they do not cause injury.
 Parts of the body that are used more regularly than others will receive more nutrients than parts that are used infrequently.

-The present generation of old people – people who are now in their sixties, seventies, eighties, and nineties – are among the first generation of human beings that, at least in affluent societies, had access to all kinds of transportation and labour-saving devices such as cars, buses, elevators, and escalators.
+The present generation of old people – people who are now in their sixties, seventies, eighties, and nineties – are among the first generation of human beings that, at least in affluent societies, had access to all kinds of transportation and labour-saving devices like cars, buses, trains, elevators, and escalators.
 Many of these individuals were driven from place to place by their parents when they were children, and consequently they developed the habit of driving instead of walking, taking the elevator or escalator when they move from one level to another, and using other mechanical devices that greatly reduced the amount of physical activity they performed.
 As a result, their bodies were weakened and, not surprisingly, many of them now have difficulty performing basic activities such as walking.
 This was not a problem when they were young, when their bodies were more resilient; but now that they have become old, it is too late to atone for their past laziness, since the human body’s ability to repair and maintain itself diminishes with age.